pjaos/netplot/web/README.md

 - YYY The plot trace number.
 A number that details the trace number of the plot.

-If the user select the legends.html a page is displayed that shows how the above plot ID releates to the plot name as defined by the netplot client.
+If the user selects a trace on any plot then the status bar at the bottom of the web page will display the entire legend text as defined when the netplot client sent the data to this netplot server.

 ** Currently only XY graphs are supported on the web interface**